-I woke up at 6 am and the wind was really ripping, i wasn’t sure if the tent would hold or not at certain times but at the same time before going to bed i put some extra rocks on top of every stake just to be extra safe.
+I woke up at 6 am and the wind was really ripping, i wasn’t sure if the tent would hold or not at certain times but at the same time before going to bed I did put some extra rocks on top of every stake just to be safe.

 On my way down since the snow was little firm i decided to use my crampons for a bit, i also met couple of guys who were planning on climbing denali this year.
 One of them wanted to hike in ladakh and it was nice to talk to him about it.